raspberrypilearning/sense-hat-pong/worksheet.md

 	python3 pong.py
 	```

-A single LED should now be on
+A single LED should now be illuminated.

 ![Single LED](images/single-LED.png)

 ##Making a bat
-1. Next we want to draw the rest of the bat, by illuminating the LED above and below the once that you currently have.
-To do this we're going to make a function.
+1. Next we want to draw the rest of the bat, by illuminating the LED above and below the one that you currently have.
+To do this, we're going to make a function.
 Select the `sense.set_pixel(0,y,255,255,255)` line, hold down **Ctrl** and then press the **x** key to cut the line.
 Now type the following.

 	```python
 	def drawbat():